 FOTCO Terminal is an all-weather jetty capable of handling vessels of 25,000 to 75,000 DWT is at the point of submersion, although it may also denote the actual DWT of a ship not loaded to capacity).
 Three 16-inch dia Marine Loading Arms (MLA) are installed on the jetty through which furnace oil, crude oil and high speed diesel (HSD) are handled.
 The jetty is connected to the shore by a 4-km long trestle which is designed to accommodate six product pipelines.
-Presently only two pipelines, one for HFO and the other for handling of crude and HSD have been laid.
+Presently only three pipelines, one for handling of HFO, one for handling of HSD, Crude & Mogas and other for handling of RLNG have been laid.

 The Terminal is capable of handling 9 million tons of oil per annum at the existing jetty, having a growth potential of more than 27 million tons with the addition of 3 more jetties, for which an area has already been earmarked.
 Plans are in hand to construct one more jetty for handling the increasing volumes of HFO and HSD being imported, and the crude oil for new refineries.